Antonio Foscarini: Background and early political career

-Antonio Foscarini had two brothers, Alvise (1560–1617) and Girolamo (1561–1580), and three sisters, Caterina, Agnesina, and Luca Contarini.
+Antonio Foscarini had two brothers, Alvise (1560–1617) and Girolamo (1561–1580), and three sisters, Caterina, Agnesina, and Lucia Contarini.
 The Foscarini family lost a substantial part of their wealth, from the Ottoman–Venetian War (1570–1573) and only the sons received financial support.
 His father Nicolò died in 1575, and his mother died in 1582, probably by suicide.

 Antonio studied in Padua, where he made several lifelong friendships.
 From 1590 he and his remaining brother Alvise led the household, and in 1592 they agreed to share the considerable fortune of about 70,000 ducats that remained.
 The family property included estates in Padua, Mestrino, Verona and Venice, including the family home in San Polo.
 In 1595 Foscarini gained a seat in the Grand Council and in September 1597 was elected to the 'Savio agli Ordini', - the lowest level in the council of ministers the 'Collegio' - where he was witness to the factional infighting between 'conservatives' and 'innovators', the two opposing groups of the nobility.
 He became a supporter of the 'innovator' Paolo Sarpi.